2 Timothy 1 – A Spirit of Boldness

 Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.

 a.
-Therefore I remind you to stir up the gift of God: Timothy was gifted, valuable man for the kingdom of God; but he seems to have had a timid streak in him.
+Therefore I remind you to stir up the gift of God: Timothy was a gifted, valuable man for the kingdom of God; but he seems to have had a timid streak in him.
 For this reason, Paul often encouraged him to be strong and bold.

 b.
 Therefore I remind you: People are at all different places.
-For some, the last thing they need to hear is, “You need to be more bold” because that is not their problem.
+For some, the last thing they need to hear is, “You need to be bolder” because that is not their problem.
 Many others come from the place where they need to hear, “Stir up the gift of God which is in you; be bold, get going, go for it.”
 Timothy was of this second type.

 i.
-This reminds us that God does not work His gifts through us as if we were robots; even when He gives a man or a woman gifts, He leaves an element that needs the cooperation of their will, of their desire and drive, to fulfill the purpose of His gifts.
+This reminds us that God does not work His gifts through us as if we were robots.
+Even when He gives a man or a woman gifts, He leaves an element that needs the cooperation of their will, of their desire and drive, to fulfill the purpose of His gifts.

 ii.
-Some are waiting passively for God to use them; but God is waiting for them to stir up the gifts that are within them!
-Some are waiting for some dramatic new anointing from God, and God is waiting for them to stir up what He has already given!
+Some are waiting passively for God to use them; but God is waiting for them to stir up the gifts that are within them.
+Some are waiting for some dramatic new anointing from God, and God is waiting for them to stir up what He has already given.

 d.
 Stir up: This has the idea of stirring up a fire to keep it burning bright and strong; a fire left to itself will always burn out, but God wants us to keep our gifts burning strong for Him.